Senior Research Fellow

 “A dependency projected through the fano matroid, for example, or a projective geometry of a 2-dimensional space is a scientifically supported art of simplifying the universal complexities to a plane; e.g. a Fano Plane.”

-His research is highly regarded and continuously promoted by international organizations such as the World Meteorological Organization (WMO), International Telecommunications Union (ITU), Organization for the Advancement of Standardized Information Systems (OASIS) and the United Nations System for Influenza Coordination (UNSIC).
-Additionally, disaster management researchers and practitioners from the North Americas and the Asia Pacific consult to benefit from his first hand knowledge in the subject.
+His work is regarded and promoted by international organizations such as the World Meteorological Organization (WMO), International Telecommunications Union (ITU), Organization for the Advancement of Standardized Information Systems (OASIS) and the United Nations System for Influenza Coordination (UNSIC).
+Additionally, disaster management researchers and practitioners from the North Americas and the Asia Pacific consult to benefit from his grassroots and national first hand experience.

 He was a founding member and is a board member of the 2004 Indian Ocean post-tsunami-work volunteer group: Community Focused Disaster Response, an ongoing project focused on giving a helping hand to large scale disaster victims.
 The first initiatives began with recovery efforts in the East-coast village of Komari, Sri Lanka, giving them a better life.
 Other initiatives include aiding 2010 Haiti earthquake victims and assisting war veterans in USA to overcome their trauma.

 Previously he worked in the private sector as a Software Architect/Operation Research Analyst for Infocraft Limited (Sri Lanka), Business Analyst for Sri Lanka Institute of Information Technology (Sri Lanka), Analyst Programmer for APS Healthcare (USA), Lecturer in Operations Research at the University of Montana Department of Mathematical Sciences (USA) and an Analyst Programmer at the Montana World Trade Centre (USA).